DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

 ## Starting your adventure

-There are four steps to starting an adventure of Deck of Adventure:
+There are four steps to starting an adventure of Deck of Adventures:

-1. **Find a group:** Deck of Adventure requires as few as two people, one Game Master (GM) and one player, but richer stories can be told with more people bringing more to the table.
-Join the Deck of Adventure Discord Server `LINK NEEDED` to find a group!
+1. **Find a group:** Deck of Adventures requires as few as two people, one Game Master (GM) and one player, but richer stories can be told with more people bringing more to the table.
+Join the Deck of Adventures Discord Server `LINK NEEDED` to find a group!
 2. **Discuss play style:** Different players and GMs will have different preferences.
 Some love light-hearted misadventures, others enjoy dark melodrama.
 Some stories involve political intrigue, traditional dungeon crawling, reuniting lost lovers, or eldritch horrors.
 Consult with your group to match preferences.
 A GM should always be able to give hints, and take feedback on topics preferred or to be avoided.
-3. **Choose your adventure:** You can choose to run one of Deck of Adventure’s standard adventures (Modules) or in the Deck of Adventure Starter Kit.
+3. **Choose your adventure:** You can choose to run one of Deck of Adventures’s standard adventures (Modules) or in the Deck of Adventures Starter Kit.
 The mechanics described here should be flexible to accommodate any story you want to tell, and GMs are invited to make modifications to fit their setting.
-4. **Pick a time and place:** Deck of Adventure is designed to be as fun played in-person as it is online, so if you want to meet online we recommend using Roll20 because of the ability to draw virtual cards easily.
+4. **Pick a time and place:** Deck of Adventures is designed to be as fun played in-person as it is online, so if you want to meet online we recommend using Roll20 because of the ability to draw virtual cards easily.

 To prepare for your first time playing, keep in mind...